notthebee/ansible-easy-vpn/README.md

 ### FAQ
 **Q: I've run the playbook succesfully, but now I want to change the domain name/username/password.
 How can I do that?**

-Edit the variable files and re-run the playbook:
+Edit the variable files, install dependencies for the new user and re-run the playbook:

 ```
 cd $HOME/ansible-easy-vpn
+ansible-galaxy install -r requirements.yml
 nano inventory.yml
 ansible-vault edit secret.yml
 ansible-playbook run.yml